 - Badass Boast: I'M A LEAD FARMER, MOTHERFUCKA!

-- Becoming the Mask: Kirk Lazarus will get so involved in his characters that he promises he won't break character 'til he's done the DVD Commentary.
+- Kirk Lazarus will get so involved in his characters that he promises he won't break character 'til he's done the DVD Commentary.
 True to his word, Robert Downey Jr. does the film's DVD commentary in character as Kirk Lazarus.

 - He gets so into his character he has to be reminded at one point that he is Kirk Lazarus.

-- Berserk Button: The closest he comes to breaking character was when Alph starts mocking his Australian heritage.
+- Berserk Button: The closest he comes to breaking character was when Alpa Chino starts mocking his Australian heritage.

 - Blackface: When acting as Lincoln Osiris.
-Played for horribly offensive hilarity but also Deconstructed as it leads to an actual black man getting offended.
+Played for horribly offensive hilarity but also Deconstructed as it leads to an actual black man getting offended and calling him out for taking the only major African-American role in the film.

 - Bond One-Liner: I'M A LEAD FARMER, MOTHERFUCKA!